adamgilroy22/python-hangman/README.md

 - __Local Leaderboard__
     - I plan to add local leaderboards so users can see how they compare to other users in their location.

+- __Multiplayer Mode__
+    - I plan to add multiplayer mode where one player types a word for the other player to guess with first to 5 points winning.

 ### __Technologies Used__
 The following is a list of the technologies I used on this project.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))